LinZhu111/linzhu111.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Stuart, an Assistant Professor at the University of California, San Diego in the Department of Communication and the Halıcıoğlu Data Science Institute.
+I’m Lin Zhu, an Assistant Professor at Beijing Institute of Technology in the School of computer Science & Technology.
 I’m an interpretive social scientist by training with a background in the humanities, but I have just enough expertise in computer science and data science to make trouble.
 My research, teaching, and broader service are all grounded in the idea that science and technology are inherently social activities, which are directed, operated, and maintained in certain ways (and not in other ways), by people in and outside of institutions.

 Research Insterests
 ======